 Chief Executive Officer and Director

-Mr. Gorevic is president and chief executive officer of Teladoc, Inc. and a member of our board of directors since June 2009.
+Mr. Gorevic is chief executive officer of Teladoc and has been a member of the board of directors since June 2009.

 Prior to joining Teladoc, Mr. Gorevic served in various management roles at WellPoint, Inc. (now Anthem, Inc.), including president of Empire BlueCross BlueShield and senior vice president and chief sales and product officer.
 From 2002 to 2005, Mr. Gorevic was a member of Empire BlueCross BlueShield’s leadership team, as chief sales and marketing officer.
 From July 2000 to December 2001, Mr. Gorevic served as chief executive officer of Gemfinity, an electronic marketplace and purchasing aggregator that he founded.
 From July 1999 to July 2000, he served as general manager of business messaging at Mail.com, Inc., a provider of Internet messaging services, and from April 1998 to June 1999, he served as Mail.com’s vice president of operations.